graeme-winter/dials_tutorials/necat-2025/README.md

 The intent is that the instructions allow you to follow along at your own pace.
 In the general sense the instructions are _not_ beamline specific however as you work through other tutorials you may find that the focus will vary slightly from one tutorial to another, depending on the questions which have been raised.

-TODO: upload the example data to Zenodo.
+[Data uploaded to Zenodo here](https://zenodo.org/records/16413016).
 For this the data are _small_ as they are recorded as CBF, and can be bzip2 compressed to ~2GB / run.
 All the data were taken by Kay Perry with "standard beamline protocols" so show minimal signs of radiation damage and consist of 360° of rotation at 0.2° / image.

 There are also some notes on [processing with XDS](./XDS.md).